top of page

 She saw firsthand how the company lived its values.
 Her manager wasn’t just a boss; he was a mentor who had started as a Broista himself.
 He encouraged her ideas for local community events and celebrated her when her shift broke a record for customer compliments.
 Maya wasn’t just an employee; she was part of the "Dutch Mafia," a family.

 One day, her manager mentioned the franchise program.
 He explained that Dutch Bros doesn't sell franchises to outside investors.
 Instead, it offers them exclusively to people who have dedicated years to learning the culture from the inside out.
 For Maya, a light went on.
 The job she took to get by could become a career she could build.
-The idea of owning her own Dutch Bros stand —a place where she could cultivate that same positive energy —took root.
+The idea of owning her own Dutch Bros stand, a place where she could cultivate that same positive energy, took root.

 The path wasn't short or easy.
 It required years of dedication, learning every aspect of the business from inventory management to team leadership.
 But it was a clear path.
 She had a goal, and the company provided the map.
 When she finally opened the doors to her very own franchise, it was more than a business transaction; it was the culmination of a dream.
-Standing there, with her own team of Broistas, she understood the genius of the model.
-Her stand wasn't just another location on a corporate map; it was her own, built on a foundation of shared values and deep personal investment.

 Chloe’s Network: Building a Business, One Lipstick at a Time

 Across the country, Chloe was feeling stuck.
-A stay-at-home mom with a background in marketing, she yearned for a project she could call her own—something that offered flexibility but also a real chance to build something.
+A stay-at-home mom with a background in marketing, she yearned for a project she could call her own, something that offered flexibility but also a real chance to build something.
 She discovered Lipsense through a friend and was instantly captivated, not just by the long-lasting lipstick but by the business model behind it.

 SeneGence, the parent company, empowered individuals to become independent distributors.
 It was multi-level marketing, but for Chloe, it felt like entrepreneurship in a box.
 She wouldn’t just be selling a product she loved; she would be building her own business, on her own terms.